 n = Number of periods

-This formula can be rearranged to calculate present value (PV), showing what a future amount is worth today.
+This formula can be rearranged to calculate present value (PV), showing what a future amount is worth today, which is particularly useful when evaluating fixed-income instruments such as treasury bills.

 Suppose you invest ₹10,000 at an annual return of 8% for 5 years.